Hull Lawn Mowing Services

 Integrated Turf Management & Environmental Benefits of Proper Mowing Practices

-Integrated Turf Management (ITM) combines cultural, mechanical, and biological strategies to promote healthy, resilient lawns in Hull.
-Grasscycling returns 25% nitrogen to the soil, reducing fertilizer needs by 25%.
-Integrated Pest Management (IPM), as recommended by UMass Extension, addresses pests such as grubs, diseases, and weeds with minimal chemical input.
-Well-maintained turf sequesters 4-6 tons CO₂/acre/year and reduces stormwater runoff by 30-40%.
-These practices support Hull’s participation in Municipal Vulnerability Preparedness (MVP) programs and contribute to climate resilience.
+Integrated Turf Management (ITM) in Hull emphasizes sustainable practices that benefit both lawns and the environment.
+Grasscycling returns 25% nitrogen to the soil, reducing fertilizer use by 25%.
+Integrated Pest Management (IPM), coordinated with UMass Extension, addresses common turf issues such as grubs, diseases, and weeds.
+Healthy turf sequesters 4-6 tons CO₂/acre/year and reduces stormwater runoff by 30-40%.
+These practices align with Hull's Municipal Vulnerability Preparedness (MVP) programs, supporting climate resilience and water quality protection.

 What Neighborhoods Do We Serve Throughout Hull, MA?